The Top 10 Most Easy and Effective Opioid Withdrawal Home Remedies

 Get outside and get some sun.
 Take a short walk outside in the park or go on a small nature hike.
 You’d really be surprised by how much activity in the great outdoors can take your mind off prescription pain killer withdrawals.
 The sun is truly an underutilized opiate withdrawal remedy.

 #6.
-Ease Pain and Stimulate Healing with a Massage
+Ease Withdrawal Pain and Stimulate Healing with a Massage

 Massages stimulate healing by increasing blood flow to your muscles where you need it most.

-Let’s face it, most people who start abusing opiates get injured first, get a legitimate prescription and then develop a lifelong habit to deal with the chronic back pain.
+Let’s face it, most people who start abusing opiates get injured first, get a legitimate prescription and then develop a lifelong habit to deal with that chronic pain.

-Doctors prescribe prescription opioid pain killers such as hydrocodone, oxycodone, oxycontin, etc. every month for years and years to try and help patients “manage their pain”.
+Most Doctors prescribe prescription opioid pain killers such as hydrocodone, oxycodone, oxycontin, morphine, tramadol, etc. every month for years to try and help patients “manage their pain”.

 If you can, try and sleep a lot during the first few days of hydrocodone/heroin/opiate withdrawal/ detox, so you heal more and endure less.